lambdamikel/Busch-2090/README.md

 ## Abstract

-This repository contains a number of Arduino-based emulator of the Busch 2090 Microtronic Computer System.
+This repository contains a number of Arduino-based emulators of the Busch 2090 Microtronic Computer System.

 The Microtronic was an educational 4bit single-board computer system of